yochaigal/cairn/wip/2e/downtime.md

 ## Downtime Actions

-### Research a Question
+### Research

 A character answers a single question about a bit of lost or forgotten lore, the location of a lost item, the whereabouts of an important NPC, and so on.
 To take this action the player must have a clearly formulated question they'd like to answer, and a **Source** of knowledge in the game world that their character can interact with.
-Once a question is posed and an appropriate **Source** has been identified, the **Warden** should provide any **Milestones** and associated **Costs**.

 #### Questions

-A player must be able to formulate a specific question they'd like to answer.
-As always, the question must come from experiences that occur during play.
-A character cannot pursue knowledge they know nothing about!
+As always, the question must come from an experience that occured during play.
 Some examples questions:
 - "Where is the **Lost Temple of East Nipoor**?"
 - "Who in **Fortune City** might know how to crack an ancient vault?"
 - "Where can I find the cure to **curly sickness**?"

 #### Sources

 A **Source** is a person, place, faction, or entity that holds either a part or whole answer that the character seeks.
 The PC _must_ have some knowledge of or connection to the **Source** in order to engage with it.
 Some example **Sources**:
 - **Kewr the Mouth**, a frequent contact for the **Conclave of Merchants**.
 Despite their excellent relationship with this faction, asking for help in an illicit activity might come at a high cost.
 - A **Woodwise** who makes his home deep in the **Forest of Knives**.
 The party encountered him in an earlier expedition, and the encounter did not end well.
 Still, he is said to know the nature of every herb and their healing properties.
 - The **Temple of Puppets**, a nomadic circus troupe who have travelled the known and unknown lands.
 The party assisted one of their members during the **Rain of Fire**, when even the creatures of the Wood were were preparing to flee their homes.
 If anyone has heard of forgotten places, it's them.

+Once a question is posed and an appropriate **Source** has been identified, the **Warden** should provide any **Milestones** and associated **Costs**.

 #### Example: Finding a lost Relic